Creeeeger/Tensorflow_ObjD/README.md

 ## Tensorflow object detection software in java

-- SQL backend for saving amount of detected objects
+- SQL backend for saving amount, times and names of detected objects

+- SQL utility for managing the whole database (search, filter, edit, delete)

+- CSV exporter - export the database in form of a CSV file

+- Use of 3NF database

 - XML backend for faster restoring the old configuration